$N^*$ states with hidden charm and a three-body nature: Results

 The states obtained correspond to $N^*$'s with hidden charm and are generated when the $DN-D^*N$ subsystem forms $\Lambda_c(2595)$ while $D\bar D^*-\bar D D^*$ clusters as $X(3872)$ or $Z_c(3900)$ (see Fig.~\ref{Nhid}).
 In this sense, the corresponding wave functions would have an overlap with molecular $\Lambda_c(2595)\bar D^{(*)}$ components, besides $NX-NZ_c$.

-The formation of states from the interaction of a $\Lambda_c(2595)$ and a $\bar D$ has been suggested in Refs.~\cite{Burns:2015dwa,Geng:2017hxc,Burns:2019iih}.
-In particular, the possibility of interpreting the $P_c$ states observed in Refs.~\cite{Aaij:2015tga,Aaij:2016phn,Aaij:2019vzc} as $\Sigma_c\bar D^*-\Lambda_c(2595)\bar D$ molecules has been discussed in the former works.
-In Ref.~\cite{Burns:2015dwa}, such a possibility was claimed based on an analogy between the mass difference of a $D^*$ and a $D$, with $X(3872)$ being formed in the $D\bar D^*+\text{c.c.}$ system, and the mass difference of $\Lambda_c(2595)$ and $\Sigma_c$.
-In this way, according to Ref.~\cite{Burns:2015dwa}, the $\Sigma_c\bar D^*-\Lambda_c(2595)\bar D$ system could generate a bound state in analogy to the $X(3872)$ formed in $D\bar D^*+\text{c.c}$.
+The formation of states from the interaction of a $\Lambda_c(2595)$ and a $\bar D$ has been suggested in Refs.~\cite{Burns:2019iih,Burns:2015dwa,Geng:2017hxc}.
+In particular, the possibility of interpreting the $P_c$ states observed in Refs.~\cite{Aaij:2015tga,Aaij:2016phn,Aaij:2019vzc} as $\Sigma_c\bar D^*-\Lambda_c(2595)\bar D$ molecules was discussed in the former works.
+In Ref.~\cite{Burns:2015dwa}, such a possibility was claimed based on an analogy between the mass difference of $D^*$ and $D$, with $X(3872)$ being formed in the $D\bar D^*+\text{c.c.}$ system, and the mass difference of $\Lambda_c(2595)$ and $\Sigma_c$.
+In this way, according to Ref.~\cite{Burns:2015dwa}, the $\Sigma_c\bar D^*-\Lambda_c(2595)\bar D$ system could generate a bound state in analogy with $X(3872)$ formed in $D\bar D^*+\text{c.c}$.
 In Ref.~\cite{Geng:2017hxc}, by using scale invariance and arguments of heavy quark symmetry, the $\Sigma_c\bar D^*-\Lambda_c(2595)\bar D$ potential was obtained by means of pion exchange.
-It was found that for $J^P=1/2^+$, the attraction in the system is strong enough to generate bound states, pointing in this way to the existence of $1/2^+$ $\Sigma_c\bar D^*-\Lambda_c(2595)\bar D$ molecules, but no detailed calculation of the expected mass of such states was done.
+It was found that for $J^P=1/2^+$, the attraction in the system is strong enough to generate bound states, pointing in this way to the existence of $1/2^+$ $\Sigma_c\bar D^*-\Lambda_c(2595)\bar D$ molecules, but no detailed calculation of the expected mass of such states was presented.
 Since the nominal mass of $P^+_c(4457)$ is close to the $\Sigma_c\bar D^*-\Lambda_c(2595)\bar D$ thresholds, the former could be a candidate for such a kind of molecular state.
 This suggestion was further considered in Ref.~\cite{Burns:2019iih}, where the potentials for the inelastic $\Sigma_c\bar D^*-\Lambda_c(2595)\bar D$ as well as for the elastic $\Sigma_c\bar D^*-\Sigma_c\bar D^*$ channels were obtained by using arguments of heavy quark symmetry in the former case, as in Ref.~\cite{Geng:2017hxc}, and the quark model in the latter.
 By varying the parameters of the model, the authors of Ref.~\cite{Burns:2019iih} find bound states with $J^P=1/2^+$ and $3/2^-$, with the former having a larger mass than the latter.
 In view of the proximity of $P^+_c(4457)$ to the $\Sigma_c\bar D^*$ and $\Lambda_c(2595)\bar D$ thresholds, the parameters of the model were adjusted to set the mass of the $J^P=3/2^-$ state to the nominal mass of $P^+_c(4440)$ and the $1/2^+$ state found was identified with $P^+_c(4457)$.
-In our formalism, although the wave function of the states obtained have an overlap with $\Lambda_c(2595)\bar D$, the dynamics considered is different to that studied in Refs.~\cite{Geng:2017hxc,Burns:2019iih}.
-In our case, $\Lambda_c(2595)$ is generated from the interaction of $DN$, $D^*N$ and other coupled channels, and $X(3872)/Z_c(3900)$ are treated as clusters of the $D\bar D^*-\bar D D^*$ system.
-In this way, we explicitly consider the three-body dynamics involved in the $ND\bar D^*-N\bar D D^*$ system, instead of treating it as an effective two-body system, and we consider all the interactions in s-wave.
-Also, since the cut-offs present in the input two-body $t$-matrices and the value of $\Lambda$ used in Eq.~(\ref{FF}) are fixed to reproduce the properties of $\Lambda_c(2595)$ and $X(3872)/Z_c(3900)$, respectively, there are no parameters in our model which could produce a significant shift of the masses obtained for the $N^*$ states.